-Both of these projects are looking for ways to solve the issue of scalability in the crypto industry.
+Both projects are looking for ways to solve the crypto industry’s scalability issue.
 However, Ethereum faces more difficulties because it has a high value and targets a sizeable financial scale.
-So, the transactions on the Ethereum network are more slow and expensive.
-Cardano is more scalable than Ethereum, giving it an advantage on the Cardano vs. Ether debate.
-Nonetheless, once the anticipate Ethereum 2.0 upgrade rolls out, things might be different for both of these altcoins.
+So, the transactions on the Ethereum network are slower and more expensive.
+Cardano is more scalable than Ethereum, giving it an advantage in the Cardano vs. Ether debate.
+Nonetheless, once the anticipated Ethereum 2.0 rollout is completed, things might be different for both of these altcoins.

 Proof-Of-Stake mining requires a lot less energy and fewer resources than Proof-Of-Work systems since Proof-Of-Work miners have to do much more ‘work’ to mine blocks.
 Ouroboros requires a small number of ADA holders to be online and maintain good network connectivity.
 Transactions can be validated quickly and cheaply due to this improvement.

-Seeing the advantages of a Proof-of-Stake mechanism, Ethereum 2.0 intends to move from a PoW to a PoS model.
-Cardano does have the advantage of being the first-mover in this field, and Ethereum will have some catching up to do.
-Cardano is one of the few L1 blockchains that refuse to compromise their other attributes in favor of scalability.
+Seeing the advantages of a Proof-of-Stake mechanism, Ethereum has begun transitioning from a PoW to a PoS model.
+Cardano has the advantage of being the first mover in this field, and Ethereum will have to do some catching up.
+Cardano is one of the few Layer-1 blockchains that refuse to compromise their other attributes in favor of scalability.
 And like ETH, it takes no shortcuts, has a similar grand vision for the future, and is supported by a vast, loyal community.
 But is it taking too long?

 The concept “Ethereum killer” has been bandied around by countless crypto projects, shillers, and media platforms for several years.
 Yet, many retail investors merely scoff at them, as Ethereum has remained the undisputed king of decentralized applications (dApps).
 When a project decides to build a blockchain app, Ethereum (ETH) has always been the go-to network 9 times out of 10.

-Ethereum stands at number two in the largest cryptocurrencies in market capitalization, whereas Cardano is currently at the fourth spot.
+Ethereum ranks as the second largest cryptocurrency by market capitalization, whereas Cardano is currently in seventh place.
 Both of them have commendable figures as their market caps and trading volumes, but in comparison with each other, ETH is four times ahead of Cardano.
 However, concurrent with the success of DeFi and NFTs, many startups have decided to either leave Ethereum for other networks, utilize layer-2 solutions (L2s), or become multi-chain to allow their users to enjoy the low fees and quick processing times of different blockchains.

-The overall market saw bearish momentum take over again over the last 24 hours.
-Bitcoin declined by 1.41 percent, while Ethereum by 1.93 percent.
-Meanwhile, Decentraland (MANA) is the top performer, with a gain of over 38 percent.
+The overall market sentiment has been bullish since the start of 2023.
+Bitcoin has soared by 49.23 percent, while Ethereum’s value has increased by 41.77 percent.
+Meanwhile, Decentraland (MANA) is the top performer, with a gain of over 135 percent.

 Experts from Deutsche Bank call Ethereum the ‘digital silver,’ a position initially held by Litecoin.
 The German multinational investment bank says cryptocurrencies are “too significant to ignore.”
 Deutsche Bank also predicts digital currencies surpassing traditional fiat money by 2030.

-Since Ethereum is so popular, most cryptocurrency exchanges will let you buy ether, but we recommend sticking to a few of the more-popular exchanges like Coinbase, Gemini, or eToro.
+Since Ethereum is so popular, most cryptocurrency exchanges will let you buy ether, but we recommend sticking to a few more popular exchanges like Coinbase, Gemini, or eToro.
 Ethereum is also one of the few types of crypto you can buy on platforms like Venmo or PayPal.
-General steps to buy ETH/Cardano:
+General steps to buy Ethereum and Cardano:

-- Decide how much Ethereum you want to buy.
+- Decide how much Ethereum or Cardano you want to buy.

 - Find a secure cryptocurrency exchange or brokerage.

-- Create an account, deposit money, and buy your Ethereum.
+- Create an account, deposit money, and buy your Ethereum or Cardano.